Machine Learning for Correlations of Electromagnetic Properties in Ab Initio Calculations: Observable Transcoder Networks

 With the discussed procedure for prediction and uncertainty quantification for E2 moments, we can investigate the quality of the OTN predictions for selected p-shell nuclei.
 The NCSM calculations for these investigations have been obtained with the EMN[500] interaction and the Hamiltonian further is SRG evolved to $\alpha = \SI{0.08}{\fm\tothe{4}}$.

 We start with the ground state of \elem{Li}{6} for which both, the FSPN predictions for energy and point-proton radius along with the OTN predictions for the E2 moment are depicted in \cref{fig:OTN_predictions_Li6}.
 We find that the energy predictions are very stable and consistent across the different \cNmax.
-The predictions of the point-proton radius, however, show some trend to larger values with increasing \cNmax due to the collective upwards convergence of the input sequences.
-This effect is particularly pronounced in \elem{Li}{6}, which allows us to investigate if and how such deficiencies in the radius extrapolation translate to E2 moments.
+The predictions of the point-proton radius, however, show some trend to larger values with increasing \cNmax due to the anomalous change in the convergence pattern starting from $\Nmax=10$, best visible in the highest-lying sequence which appears to be converging before changing to an almost linear increase.
+This effect is particularly pronounced in \elem{Li}{6} because of its cluster structure, which allows us to investigate if and how such deficiencies in the radius extrapolation translate to E2 moments.

 Next, we assess the performance of the OTNs on the training data shown by the dashed black lines in the bottom left panel.
 We find that the description of the data is very accurate across all \aHO and \Nmax.
 The OTN slightly smooths out the alternating behavior of some sequences in $\Nmax=4,6$.
 This indicates that the networks capture the dominant correlations without overfitting all artifacts in the data.
 With this additional quality assessment, we can turn to extractions of the E2 moments obtained from the FSPN predictions at different \cNmax.
-Note that the \cNmax truncation only affects the FSPN predictions of energy and radius, while the OTNs are trained on all available NCSM data.
+Note that the \cNmax truncation affects both the FSPN predictions of energy and radius and the OTN training data.
 We find that the predictions are very precise compared to the spread of the NCSM data given in the bottom left panel and feature slightly smaller uncertainties than the direct FSPN predictions in \cref{fig:FSPN_predictions}.
 This is a result of the precise radius predictions along with the strong and accurately modeled correlations.
 Upon closer inspection we find that the linear trend in the radius predictions does, in fact, translate to the predictions of the E2 moments but on a reduced scale.

 From this discussion of the particularly challenging \elem{Li}{6} we can conclude that, besides a nontrivial convergence pattern and a significant trend in the radius predictions, the OTNs provide precise and robust predictions for the E2 moment.
 Hence, we expect them to perform as good or even better on other nuclei that show a more regular behavior.